Division of Adult Reconstructive Surgery

 To meet the multifaceted and specialized needs of patients with joint-related conditions in our diverse community, our surgeons provide care as part of NYU Langone’s Robotic Surgery Center, the Hip Center, and the Joint Preservation and Arthritis Center.

 With more than 30 faculty members performing hip and knee replacement surgery at NYU Langone Orthopedic Hospital, we offer a great depth of collaborative expertise across the orthopedic care spectrum.
 We provide the full range of these services across all of NYU Langone’s inpatient locations and affiliated hospitals in New York City and surrounding areas, including on Long Island.
-This includes extensive care at NYU Langone Orthopedic Hospital, Tisch Hospital, Kimmel Pavilion, NYU Langone Hospital—Brooklyn, and NYU Winthrop Hospital, as well as NYC Health + Hospitals/Bellevue, VA NY Harbor Healthcare System, and Jamaica Hospital Medical Center.
+This includes extensive care at NYU Langone Orthopedic Hospital, Tisch Hospital, Kimmel Pavilion, NYU Langone Hospital—Brooklyn, and NYU Langone Hospital—Long Island, as well as NYC Health + Hospitals/Bellevue, VA NY Harbor Healthcare System, and Jamaica Hospital Medical Center.
 Additionally, we treat patients from around the world through NYU Langone’s robust International Patient Services program.

 Adult Reconstructive Surgery Leadership and Administration